invoke-ai/InvokeAI/docs/installation/INSTALL_MAC.md

 # NOW EITHER DO
 # 1. Installing alongside pyenv

-brew install pyenv-virtualenv # you might have this from before, no problem pyenv install anaconda3-2022.05 pyenv virtualenv anaconda3-2022.05 eval "$(pyenv init -)"
+brew install rust pyenv-virtualenv # you might have this from before, no problem pyenv install anaconda3-2022.05 pyenv virtualenv anaconda3-2022.05 eval "$(pyenv init -)"